By Roger Cox, Editor

 Visit the award-winning Cliff Drysdale Tennis program at the Omni Amelia Island Plantation this January and February for Doubles Boot Camps, scheduled for January 25-27 and February 8-10 and 22-24.
 Designed to elevate your doubles game, this unique camp will teach you smart shot selection, how to be a relentless attacker, and how to stand your ground in doubles.
 Contact us at 904-277-5151, email email@example.com, or visit Cliff Drysdale Doubles Boot Camp

 Pro Shop: 520-577-4009

 Courts & Fees.
-There are currently lighted 10 courts at the Lodge—8 hard and 2 Premier cushion—one of them a stadium.
-The two Premier courts also have lines for pickleball.
+There are currently lighted 8 courts at the Lodge, one of them a stadium, and two premier courts now set up as four permanent pickleball courts.
 Fees: $15/hour.

 Spa & Fitness